Jesse Brock

-Jesse's second solo recording entitled "Streamliner" was released in July 2021 by Sound Biscuit Productions.
+Jesse's second solo recording entitled "Streamliner" was released in July 2021 by Sound Biscuit.

 Jesse resides in Franklin, Tennessee, with his wife Kristine.
-Over a career in excess of 35 years, Jesse previously performed with The CW Brock Family, Lynn Morris Band, Chris Jones & the Nightdrivers, Michael Cleveland & Flamekeeper, Audie Blaylock and Redline, The Gibson Brothers and Fast Track.

-In November of 2018, Jesse Brock announced that he would be leaving The Gibson Brothers after playing with them for 5 years.
+Over a career in excess of 40 years, Jesse previously performed with The CW Brock Family, Lynn Morris Band, Chris Jones & the Nightdrivers, Michael Cleveland & Flamekeeper, Audie Blaylock and Redline, The Gibson Brothers and Fast Track.